JuliaEarth/GslibIO.jl/README.md

 ## Usage

 This package follows Julia's [FileIO](https://github.com/JuliaIO/FileIO.jl) interface, it provides two functions `save` and `load` for the *extended* GSLIB file format and two functions `save_legacy` and `load_legacy` for the *legacy* GSLIB file format.
 Please consult the docstring of each function for more information.

+A usual workflow consists of loading a legacy file with `load_legacy` by setting the options manually, and then saving the data back to disk in extended format with `save`.
+The new extended format can then be loaded without any human intervention.

 ## Extended format